Modular proximal optimization for multidimensional total-variation regularization: TV-L1: Fast prox-operators for

-\paragraph{Height variables.} It should be noted that in order to implement the method described above, the height variables $h$ are not strictly necessary as they can be obtained from the slopes $\delta$.
+\paragraph{Height variables.} To implement the method described above, the height variables $h$ are not strictly necessary as they can be obtained from the slopes $\delta$.
 However, explicitly including them leads to efficient updating rules at each iteration, as we show below.

 Suppose we are updating the heights and slopes from their estimates at step $i-1$ to step $i$.
-Updating the heights is immediate given the slopes, as we have that
+Updating the heights is immediate given the slopes, since

-which is to say, since we are following a line with slope $\delta$, the change in height from one step to the next is given by precisely such slope.
-Note, however, that in our algorithm we do not compute absolute heights but instead relative heights with respect to the $\lambda$--tube center.
+In other words, since we are following a line with slope $\delta$, the change in height from one step to the next is given by precisely such a slope.
+Note, however, that in this algorithm we do not compute absolute heights but instead relative heights with respect to the $\lambda$--tube center.
 Therefore we need to account for the change in the tube center between steps $i-1$ and $i$, which is given by $r_{i} - r_{i-1} = y_{i}$.
 This completes the update, which is shown in Algorithm \ref{algTV1tautString} as lines 4 and 11.

-Of course it might well happen that the new height $h$ runs over or under the tube.
-This would mean that we cannot continue using the current slope in the majorant or minorant, and a recalculation is needed, which again can be done efficiently by now using the height information.
-Let us assume, without loss of generality, that the starting index of the current segment is $0$ and the absolute height of the starting point of the segment is given by $\alpha$.
-Then, for adjusting the majorant slope $\bar \delta_i$ so that it touches the tube ceiling at the current point we note that
+However, it is possible that the new height $h$ runs over or under the tube.
+This would mean that we cannot continue using the current slope in the majorant or minorant, and a recalculation is needed, which again can be done efficiently by using the height information.
+Assume without loss of generality that the starting index of the current segment is $0$ and the absolute height of the starting point of the segment is given by $\alpha$.
+Then, for adjusting the minorant slope $\bar \delta_i$ so that it touches the tube ceiling at the current point, we note that

 where we have also added and subtracted the current value of $\bar h_i$.
-Observe that this value was computed using the estimate of the slope so far $\delta_{i-1}$, so we can rewrite it as the projection of the initial point in the segment following such slope, that is, as $\bar h_{i} = i \bar \delta_{i} - r_{i} + \alpha$.
+Observe that this value was computed using the estimate $\delta_{i-1}$ of the slope so far, so we can rewrite it as the projection of the initial point in the segment following such a slope, that is, as $\bar h_{i} = i \bar \delta_{i} - r_{i} + \alpha$.
 Doing so for one of the added heights $\bar h_{i}$ produces